 How did American music break free of the old European molds?
 How did ragtime, jazz, swing and spirituals make America the sassy new kid on the block?
 The New World in all its passion, pain and. glory.

 Sunday, November 16th at 19:30

 Who Needs Conductors, Anyway?

-An insider’s look at the strange and wondrous profession of the conductor.
+An insider’s look at the strange and wondrous profession of the conductor – so central and so vital to the orchestra both in concert and opera – and yet so poorly understood.
 What is a conductor?
+How do performances differ?
+What is interpretation?
 What happens in rehearsals?
 In the concert?
-The audience will be invited to compare and judge different recordings.
+What makes a great conductor?
+The history of conducting, a lightning-quick course in conducting, and recordings of great conductors.
+In this interactive lecture, the audience will be invited to compare and judge different recordings.

 Sunday, December 14th at 19:30